Access your Pro+ Content below.

-This article is part of the June 2008, Vol. 3 issue of A comprehensive guide to today's desktop virtualization options
+This article is part of the Virtual Data Center issue of June 2008, Vol. 3

 VMware’s ecosystem of virtualization offerings is extensive, but the wealth of choice may be confusing rather than helpful.
 Here we sift through the various offerings.